Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: Introduction

 Up to now, whether the luminosity relations of GRB are redshift dependent or not is still under debate.
-The possible evolutionary effects in GRB relations have been discussed in many works \citep{Lin2016,Wang2017,Demianski2017a,Demianski2021,Dai2021,Tang2021}.
-With the A220 sample, \cite{Khadka2021} found that the Amati relation is independent of redshift within the error bars; \cite{Liu2022a,Liu2022b} proposed the improved Amati relation by accounting for evolutionary effects via copula, and found that a redshift evolutionary correlation is favored slightly; \cite{Kumar2023} divided the GRB data into five distinct redshift bins to calibrate the Amati relation, and found that GRBs do seem to evolve with cosmological redshift.
+The possible evolutionary effects in GRB relations have been discussed in many works \cite{Basilakos2008,Lin2016,Wang2017,Demianski2017a,Demianski2021,Dai2021,Tang2021,Dainotti2022MN514,Dainotti2023MN518}.
+Regarding the luminosity function and density rate and cosmological evolution of the formation rate of GRBs, the luminosity relations of GRB could be evolved with redshift\cite{Petrosian2015,Lloyd2019,Tstetova2017,Yu2017,Dainotti2021ApJ914}.
+With the A220 sample, Khadka \emph{et al.} \cite{Khadka2021} found that the Amati relation is independent of redshift within the error bars; Liu \emph{et al.} \cite{Liu2022} proposed the improved Amati relation by accounting for evolutionary effects via copula, and found that a redshift evolutionary correlation is favored slightly; Kumar \emph{et al.} \cite{Kumar2023} divided the GRB data into five distinct redshift bins to calibrate the Amati relation, and found that GRBs do seem to evolve with cosmological redshift.

-Recently, \cite{Jia2022} found no statistically significant evidence for the redshift evolution with the Amati relation from the analysis of data in different redshift intervals with a long GRB sample, which contains 221 long GRBs with redshifts from 0.03 to 8.20, including 49 GRBs from Fermi catalog. \cite{Liang2022} calibrated the Amati relation with the A219 sample and the A118 sample by using a Gaussian process from the Pantheon samples with 1048 SNe Ia data points \citep{Scolnic2018}, and constrain cosmological models in flat space with GRBs at high redshift and 31 OHD via the Markov Chain Monte Carlo (MCMC) numerical method. \cite{LZL2023} calibrated GRB from the latest 32 OHD via the Gaussian process to construct the GRB Hubble diagram with the A118 data set, and constrain Dark Energy models with GRBs at high redshift and SNe Ia in a flat space by the MCMC method.
-More recently, \cite{Mu2023} reconstruct cosmography parameters up to fifth order with the Amati relation of the A219 sample \citep{Liang2022} calibrated from Pantheon+ samples \citep{Scolnic2022}, which contains 1701 SNe light curves of 1550 spectroscopically confirmed SNe Ia at redshift $z<2.26$.
+Recently, Liang \emph{et al.} \cite{Liang2022} calibrated the Amati relation with the A219 sample and the A118 sample by using a Gaussian process from the Pantheon samples with 1048 SNe Ia data points \cite{Scolnic2018} and constrained cosmological models in flat space with GRBs at high redshift and 31 OHD via the Markov Chain Monte Carlo (MCMC) numerical method.
+Li, Zhang \& Liang \cite{LZL2023} calibrated GRB from the latest 32 OHD via the Gaussian process to construct the GRB Hubble diagram with the A118 data set and constrained Dark Energy models with GRBs at high redshift and SNe Ia in a flat space by the MCMC method.
+Mu \emph{et al.} \cite{Mu2023} reconstruct cosmography parameters up to fifth order with the Amati relation of the A219 sample \cite{Liang2022} calibrated from Pantheon+ samples \cite{Scolnic2022}, which contains 1701 SNe light curves of 1550 spectroscopically confirmed SNe Ia at redshift $z<2.26$.

+More recently, Jia \emph{et al.} \cite{Jia2022} found no statistically significant evidence for the redshift evolution with the Amati relation from the analysis of data in different redshift intervals with a long GRB sample, which is the latest GRB sample so far, including 221 long GRBs (the J221 sample) with redshifts from 0.03 to 8.20, including 49 GRBs updated from Fermi catalog (from 2013 to March 2021).